tkubica12/azurestack-lab/Day1.md

 ## Prerequisities
 Check [README](./README.md)

+## Guidelines
+Follow lab using this guide.
+Some tasks are accomplished via GUI, some via CLI, some with ARM templates.
+You will get examples of syntax so you can create commands yourself.

+For your convenience there is complete set of commands available at [day1-scriptshelp.ps1](./day1-scriptshelp.ps1).
+This for your reference and ability to quickly recreate lab environment.
+Please ** DO NOT use it during labs **, try work yourself and use examples to come up with right solutions.

 ## Step 1 - RBAC
 Create Resource Group named <yourname>-shared-rg and give colleague on your left access on Reader level.
 Also create Resource Group <yourname>-notshared-rg with no additional RBAC configurations.